-They are airtight -- and can be easily kept on your pantry shelves in the kitchen, and behind closed doors, which keeps direct light off them also, which is a good thing!
+I love to use mason jars to store my dehydrated fruit and vegetables in.
+They are airtight—and store easily on your pantry shelves in the kitchen, and behind closed doors.
+This keeps direct light off them also, which is a good thing!

-I use these air-tight jars for every-day use -- when I'm ready to make a quick soup, or need to add some dehydrated vegetables to a recipe, I can quickly add some dehydrated vegetables without having to mess around preparing fresh vegetables.
+I use these air-tight jars for every-day use—when I'm ready to make a quick soup, or need to add some dehydrated vegetables to a recipe, I can quickly add some dehydrated vegetables without having to mess around preparing fresh vegetables.

-(Don't get me wrong, I'll take fresh vegetables over dehydrated any day, but we're all about doing this for long-term storage).
+Don't get me wrong, I'll take fresh vegetables over dehydrated any day, but we're all about doing this for long-term storage.

 By keeping the dehydrated vegetables in the jars, it means I'm not opening up my Mylar bags all the time to retrieve a vacuumed packet and having to re-seal the Mylar bag afterward.